pulkomandy/jnidbus/README.md

 ### Arrays

-DBus array type is mapped to the `List` collection.
-A List can contain anything serializable, including other lists.
+The DBus array type is mapped to either the `List` class or to native arrays .
+A List/array can contain anything serializable, including other lists/arrays.
 As JNIDBus uses reflection to know the type of the List items, the generic type must always be explicitly used in the getters and setters

 *<u>example for a nested list message:</u>*